 Another Great Hall that induces dropped jaws is at the Thomas Jefferson Building of the Library of Congress.
 The stately architecture and stunning design alone will wow visitors young and old.
 You could spend a lot of time there gazing up at the ornate ceilings, reading inscriptions on walls, examining sculptures and paintings and even the beautiful floors, and just wandering around marveling at it all.
 There are interactives where you can get information about the significance, history, and artistry of the various features.
 And two very popular displays are a Giant Bible of Mainz and an original Gutenberg Bible.
 While there is a lot to explore in the Hall, you can’t really park yourselves there.
 For that, though, head to the Library’s Young Readers Center, a cozy area especially for kids full of books and occasionally crafts just for them.
 The Library of Congress is open Monday through Saturday, 8:30am – 4:30pm.
 Admission is free, but timed-entry tickets are required.
 Read more about it in this KFDC post.
-[2021 Update: The Library of Congress remains closed due to Covid.]
+[2021 Update: Current hours at the Library of Congress are 10am – 4pm, Wednesday – Saturday.]